Originally published in 2021. Updated for 2022 with more spots and the exciting news that High Park trees are no longer fenced off!

-This is for the good cause of preventing large gatherings during a pandemic.
-But it feels like a kick when we are down.
-Like we can’t have any nice things.
-Welcoming spring flowers in the outdoors is a simple, small joy after living through a very dark winter.
-To see barriers and police guarding trees like that, well it seems like we’re living in a dystopian sci-fi movie.
+Like so many good things in Toronto, cherry blossom viewing became a problem to control during the pandemic.
+Fences were put up around trees in the most popular parks to keep crowds away.
+This was for the good cause of preventing large gatherings during a pandemic.
+But welcoming spring flowers in the outdoors is a simple, small joy after living through a very dark winter.
+To see barriers and police guarding trees like that, well it felt like living in a dystopian sci-fi movie.

-But I do not despair.
-Because the truth is that yes, you still can see cherry blossoms blooming in downtown Toronto in 2021.
-Here’s how.
+But do not despair!
+Because the truth is that you can still see cherry blossoms blooming all over Toronto in 2022 — now with fewer fences!

 In front of our provincial legislature buildings, three sakura trees were planted in 2005 as part of the Sakura Project, an ongoing friendship initiative between Japan and Ontario.
 Three doesn’t sound like a lot, but they are big and bountiful, with delicate white flowers.
-When I visited this week, I found them in peak bloom, and just one couple “appreciating” them.
+A lovely place to have some cherry blossoms and privacy.

 Robarts Library at U of T

 A friend of mine tipped me off about these trees on the University of Toronto campus, which were also part of the Sakura Project to bring cherry blossoms in Toronto.
-Students already know that a lot of them are trapped behind construction fences right now.
-But there’s still a lovely canopy for a short wander, and a decent place for photos.
+There’s a lovely canopy for a short wander, and a decent place for photos.
 Or step back across the street and admire the whole scene, including the library itself, a unique architectural gem and one of the best examples of Brutalist design in the city.